 Hang anchor charts around the classroom to remind students daily of the social-emotional skills they have learned.

 Just reading books on social-emotional topics is often not enough for students.
 They also need to practice thinking about or using the skill.
-Try activities that help kids understand and practice the social-emotional skill presented in the book.
+Try activities that help kids understand and practice the social-emotional skills presented in the book.

 Book Activity Examples: